 - 1 lb fresh or frozen pizza dough*

-- 12 oz sautéed baby spinach in olive oil with salt and pepper to taste and then cooled
+- 12 oz sautéed baby spinach in olive oil over medium heat (about 1 minute) with salt and pepper to taste and then cooled

 - 15 oz ricotta cheese

 - salt and pepper to taste

 - Place dough in an olive oil-coated bowl covered in plastic.
 Allow the dough to rise at room temperature for 1 hr.

 - Preheat oven to 500 degrees.